 And considering the cost to remodel a house, pre-planning is essential.
 With all the details to keep straight and conversations to remember, a house makeover can quickly go off the rails.

-To help prevent that from happening to you, keep your home renovation ideas on-budget and on-track by using this step-by-step home renovation checklist, developed with input from a seasoned remodeling pro.
+To help prevent that from happening to you — and to ensure you’ll see a potential return on your remodeling investment in the future — keep your home renovation ideas on-budget and on-track by using this step-by-step home renovation checklist, developed with input from a seasoned remodeling pro.

 WHAT TO EXPECT WITH A HOME REMODELING PROJECT